John Altman (actor): Career

-His character was also given his own television spin-off episode titled Return of Nick Cotton which was completely centered around his character and aired in October 2000.
+His character was also given his own television spin-off episode titled Return of Nick Cotton which was completely centred on his character and aired in October 2000.

 In 2015, his character was killed off in the episode that aired on 13 February 2015 and he made his final appearance as a corpse in the episode that marked the 30th anniversary of the show on 19 February 2015.
 His body was found in the same way as his victim Reg Cox was found in the first episode 30 years earlier.
 A year earlier, his character's death had been announced in the show, only for it to emerge within a few months that Nick had faked his own death.
-Altman tells that producers were told to 'write him out' of the show after he opposed a decision to make his character gay.

-In 1991, he played Thomas de Quincy in Malcolm Mclaren's 'The Ghosts of Oxford Street', where he appeared outside a purported subterranean 'Boots Apothecary', the origin of an urban myth that there is a parallel abandoned Victorian shopping street 'under' Oxford Street, London.
-This was actually the under-pavement storage vaults of 20-22 Stratford Place.
+In 1991, he played Thomas De Quincey in Malcolm Mclaren's 'The Ghosts of Oxford Street', where he appeared outside a purported subterranean 'Boots Apothecary', the origin of an urban myth that there is a parallel abandoned Victorian shopping street 'under' Oxford Street, London.
+This was actually the under-pavement storage vaults of 20–22 Stratford Place.

 Away from television, he also appeared in an adult pantomime, which released on video in 1994 titled Pussy in Boots.
 In the pantomime he appeared alongside fellow EastEnders cast members Mike Reid and Barbara Windsor.
 In 2001 he won the Rear of the Year Award alongside Claire Sweeney.
-In the same year he also performed in the Leiber and Stoller tribute evening at the Hammersmith Apollo, singing Trouble, originally performed by Elvis Presley.
+In the same year he also performed in the Leiber and Stoller tribute evening at the Hammersmith Apollo, singing "Trouble", originally performed by Elvis Presley.